ZobayerAkib/ZobayerAkib/README.md

 <table width="100%" style="border-radius:16px;">
 <tr><td>

-I'm someone who genuinely enjoys solving real-world problems with data and code — from building AI-powered applications that automate tedious workflows, to researching how machine learning models can be made more transparent and trustworthy.
-I have a strong pull toward research and innovation, and I'm constantly exploring emerging tools in AI, NLP, and computer vision.
+I'm someone who genuinely enjoys solving real-world problems with data and code, from building AI-powered applications that automate tedious workflows, to researching how machine learning models can be made more transparent and trustworthy.
+I have a strong pull toward research and innovation, and I'm constantly exploring emerging tools in Agentic AI, MLLMs, and Computer Vision.
 I care about clean, well-tested, and scalable solutions as much as I care about the ideas behind them.

 **📌 Open to**
 `Software Engineer` · `AI Engineer` · `ML Engineer` · `Data Scientist` · `Data Analyst` · `SQA Engineer`